tgk/propaganda/README.md

 ## Tutorial

 The `gh-pages` branch of this project contains a brief explanation of the basics of the propagator computational model.
 The page can be visited [here](http://tgk.github.io/propaganda/).
-The [The Art of the Propagator](http://dspace.mit.edu/handle/1721.1/44215) contains a more in-depth explanation of how propagation can be implemented.
+[The Art of the Propagator](http://dspace.mit.edu/handle/1721.1/44215) contains a more in-depth explanation of how propagation can be implemented.

 To use the propaganda library, you need to define a merge, function, create cells and set up propagators.
 In this short example we just use the default merger function, we define the square and square-root propagator and set up relations beween simple cells.
-An example where values are intervals and merging is performed by taking the intersection of intervals can be found in `examples/building_height.clj`
+An example where values are intervals and merging is performed by taking the intersection of intervals can be found in [`examples/building_height.clj`](https://github.com/tgk/propaganda/blob/master/examples/building_height.clj).

 ```